• Skip to main content

 In addition to helping you guide your financial decisions, it will tell you where you can cut back, save, or add to debt payoff.
 Right there.
 There’s no second-guessing how much you can add to your credit cards and debt payoff this month in black and white.

 Also, having a budget shows you a record of how much you’ve paid off.
-There’s nothing like watching that mountain of debt decrease every month in your budget.
+There’s nothing like watching that mountain of debt on something like student loans decrease every month in your budget.

 Be Aware of Spending Habits